Honoring All Faiths

 The Tapestry Project

 Seattle Unity honors and affirms the truth of all sincere spiritual paths.
-As a living symbol of this ethos, we are adorning our Sanctuary with tapestries accompanied by altars celebrating these diverse spiritual paths.
+As a living symbol of this ethos, we are adorning our Sanctuary with 4 by 6 foot tapestries accompanied by altars celebrating these diverse spiritual paths.
 The project of designing and creating the tapestries is ongoing; we are currently working on the eleventh (Tao) of twelve tapestries.

 A vision in creation